mndgs1/mndgs1/README.md

   </a>
 </div>

-## A little about me
+## I am a Husband, Father, Front-End Developer
     🔭 I’m currently studying Front-End development at NOROFF School of Techonology 🌱 I’m currently learning more about Next.JS & NextUI 📫 How to reach me: mindaugasbankauskas@gmail.com
     ⚡ Fun fact: Some people that I meet, ask for my height before asking for my name or just after.
-(Shout out to all tall people, you know what I am talking about)
+(Shout out to all tall people :D)
+    :football: 2024 Goals: Learn about .NET framework

 ## Languages & Tools